Study Guide to the First Epistle of Peter, Chapter 2 – Who Belongs to the People of God?

 In verse 24, the Greek simply says “tree,” but it clearly means the wooden cross (Acts 5:30; Gal.
 3:13).

-It is possible that verses 22–25 come from an early Christian liturgical text or confession older than First Peter itself.
-Whether Peter wrote these words himself or quoted an earlier source, the section is built on quotations from Isaiah 53, the song of the suffering Servant.
+It is possible that verses 22–25 come from an early Christian liturgical text or confession older than First Epistle of Peter.
+Whether Peter wrote these words himself or quoted an earlier source, the section is built on quotations from Isaiah 53, the song of the suffering Servant:

-Christian living can never be built on anything other than the atoning death of Jesus for us on the cross of Golgotha.
+Living as a Christian cannot be based on anything other than Jesus' atoning death for us on the cross of Golgotha.